junqing-zhang/junqing-zhang.github.io/research-demo/demo-fyp-2020-rffi-lora/demo-fyp-2020-rffi-lora.md

 <img align="center" width="1000" src="./demo-fyp-2020-rffi-lora-overview.png" alt="...">
 <br />

-## Signal Generation
-Any board that can generate LoRa signal without higher layers will work, e.g., Lopy4, Fipy.
-This demonstration uses ten Lopy4 boards as example.

 ## Signal Reception and Processing
 * Synchronization: Detect the exact starting point of the preamble.
 * CFO Estimation and Compensation: Estimate the CFO of the received signal and compensate it with the estimated CFO.